-NASA reported on 23 April 2009 that their Swift satellite and337652main_IR_afterglow_annotated_226[1] a international team of astronomers detected a ten-second gamma-ray burst from a star that died when the universe was only 630 million years old, or less than five percent of its present age.
+NASA reported on 23 April 2009 that their Swift satellite and a international team of astronomers detected a ten-second gamma-ray burst from a star that died when the universe was only 630 million years old, or less than five percent of its present age.

 The event, dubbed GRB 090423, is the most distant cosmic explosion ever seen.